jarviscanada/jarvis_data_eng_CarlaCastaneda/README.md

 # Carla Castaneda .
 Jarvis Consulting

-I am a Computer Science graduate from Wilfrid Laurier University with a passion for technology and education.
-I love helping others and learning about the problems that are affecting my community.
-As a result, I am most excited about how artificial Intelligence will progress and help better the lives of people by providing solutions for many global and local issues.
-I feel most fulfilled when I can help solve a problem using my creativity while also challenging myself and learning new skills.
-In my current role at Jarvis Consulting, I have strengthened my problem-solving skills and knowledge of object-oriented programming and APIs.
-I also picked up many new technical skills such as bash scripting and Agile development.
+Software developer with over a year of experience and a Computer Science degree from Wilfrid Laurier University, deeply passionate about technology and education.
+During my placement at Teranet through Jarvis Consulting, I collaborated seamlessly across teams to ensure the delivery of top-tier software solutions.
+Proficient in Jira ticket management and resolution, leveraging Java, Groovy, and XML.
+Eager to apply my expertise in addressing complex challenges and driving innovation.

 ## Skills